Falstaff

 Lead Donor of the GNO

 Central to the action is the washed-up old knight Sir John Falstaff, whose romantic misadventures make him a laughingstock in the provincial society of his small town.
-In the end, after a series of tragicomic situations have unfolded, all the work’s characters sing the following refrain together: “All the world’s a jest… but whoever laughs last, laughs best.”
+In the end, after a series of tragicomic situations have unfolded, all the work’s characters sing the following refrain together: ‘The whole world’s a farce… but he who laughs last, laughs best.’

-Langridge, who was appointed Artistic Director of the UK’s renowned Glyndebourne Opera Festival in 2019, shifted the setting of Falstaff’s story to 1930s England, to a time dominated by the absurdity of a social hierarchy that bordered on feudalism.
-The director notes: “Our production is set in England in the 1930s.
+The successful staging, first performed at the Greek National Opera during the 2022/23 season, bears the stamp of internationally acclaimed British director Stephen Langridge.
+Katerina Petsatodi is responsible for reviving the direction.
+Langridge shifts Falstaff’s story to 1930s England, a period marked by the absurdity of social hierarchy, bordering on feudalism.
+As the director notes, ‘our production is set in England in the 1930s.
 A time between the wars (Falstaff was an old soldier), with a scandalous Prince of Wales (like Hal in Henry IV) who will briefly become King Edward VIII, and a time when the hierarchies are rigid, with social class more respected than money.
 Falstaff is based on Shakespeare’s only fully English comedy, but the end is pure Verdi / Boito.
-‘Tutto nel mondo è burla’ (All the world’s a jest) is their conclusion – and when we look around us at today’s chaotic world, we can only agree, and then perhaps head off to the pub for a pint of warm ale and a laugh with Sir John!”
+“Tutto nel mondo è burla” (All the world’s a farce) is their conclusion—and when we look around us at today’s chaotic world, we can only agree, and then perhaps head off to the pub for a pint of warm ale and a laugh with Sir John!